Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 });
 ```

-You can put the test file where you please, however it is recommended to follow one of the ways of organizing test files introduced earlier.
+You can put the test file where you please.
+However, it is recommended to follow one of the ways of organizing test files introduced earlier.
 Use the `repositories` variable as the repository data for the test.
 There should be no need to alter the variable's value.
-Note that the repository data contains two repositories, which means that you need to check that both repositorie's information is present.
+Note that the repository data contains two repositories, which means that you need to check that both repositories' information is present.

 ### Exercise

 Create a test that ensures that filling the sing in form's username and password fields and pressing the submit button _will call_ the `onSubmit` handler with _correct arguments_.
 The _first argument_ of the handler should be an object representing the form's values.
 You can ignore the other arguments of the function.
 Remember that the [fireEvent](https://www.native-testing-library.com/docs/api-events) methods can be used for triggering events and a [mock function](https://jestjs.io/docs/en/mock-function-api) for checking whether the `onSubmit` handler is called or not.

 You don't have to test any Apollo Client or AsyncStorage related code which is in the `useSignIn` hook.
 As in the previous exercise, extract the pure code into its own component and test it in the test.
-Here's an example how this can be achieved:
+Here's an example of how this can be achieved:

 ```javascript
 export const SignInContainer = ({ onSubmit }) => {